Pi Financial Analysts Give WELL Health Technologies (CVE:WELL) a C$2.05 Price Target

-WELL Health Technologies (CVE:WELL) received a C$2.05 target price from equities research analysts at Pi Financial in a research note issued on Thursday, BayStreet.CA reports.
-The firm presently has a “buy” rating on the stock.
+WELL Health Technologies (CVE:WELL) has been assigned a C$2.05 price objective by Pi Financial in a note issued to investors on Wednesday, BayStreet.CA reports.
+The brokerage currently has a “buy” rating on the stock.

-A number of other research firms have also recently commented on WELL.
-Eight Capital boosted their price objective on WELL Health Technologies from C$2.15 to C$2.50 in a research report on Friday, February 7th.
-Laurentian set a C$2.50 target price on WELL Health Technologies and gave the company a “buy” rating in a research report on Wednesday, January 29th.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
-WELL Health Technologies presently has an average rating of “Buy” and a consensus target price of C$2.20.
+Other analysts have also recently issued research reports about the stock.
+Eight Capital raised their price objective on shares of WELL Health Technologies from C$2.15 to C$2.50 in a report on Friday, February 7th.
+Laurentian set a C$2.50 price objective on shares of WELL Health Technologies and gave the stock a “buy” rating in a report on Wednesday, January 29th.
+One research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
+WELL Health Technologies currently has a consensus rating of “Buy” and an average target price of C$2.20.

 WELL Health Technologies Corp. owns and operates a portfolio of primary healthcare facilities.
 The company was formerly known as Wellness Lifestyles Inc and changed its name to WELL Health Technologies Corp. in July 2018.
 WELL Health Technologies Corp. is based in Vancouver, Canada.